William H.J. Haffner Award

 On behalf of the American College of Obstetricians and Gynecologists, the College Committee on American Indian and Alaska Native Women’s Health is extremely pleased to announce that Capt.
 Suzanne England, DNP, CNM, is the 2020 recipient of the Haffner Award for her career-long commitment to the highest standards of clinical care for American Indian and Alaska Native Women.
-It is expected that the award will be presented to her in a ceremony at the 2021 ACOG Annual Clinical and Scientific Meeting.
 Read the complete announcement.

-The ACOG Outstanding AI/AN Women’s Health Care Clinician Award, also known as the William H.J.
-Haffner AI/AN Women’s Health Award, recognizes the exceptional efforts of those individuals who have made major contributions to improving the quality of American Indian/Alaska Native women’s health and health care.
+Nominations for the 2021 ACOG Outstanding AI/AN Women’s Health Care Clinician Award, also known as the William H.J.
+Haffner AI/AN Women’s Health Award, are now being solicited from throughout the Indian health care system!
+This award recognizes the exceptional efforts of those individuals who have made major contributions to improving the quality of American Indian/Alaska Native women’s health and health care.

 - Be a health care professional (e.g. obstetrician-gynecologist, family physician, registered nurse, certified nurse-midwife, nurse practitioner, etc.)